 - Line an 8 x 8-inch baking tray with baking paper and set aside.

-- Add your peanut butter and maple syrup to a microwave safe bowl and melt your nut butter with your syrup.
+- Add your almond butter and maple syrup to a microwave safe bowl and melt your nut butter with your syrup.

 - Add the rice cereal to the peanut butter and syrup mixture and mix until combined.

 - Pour mixture into the lined baking tray and press firmly into place.
 Refrigerate for at least 30 minutes to firm up.

 - Slice into bars and enjoy.

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.